-If you want to explore Loch Ness for yourself then you can find out more about it with this Out About Scotland guide which will tell you all you need to know about how to find this beautiful tourist attraction in the Scottish Highlands.
+If you want to explore Loch Ness for yourself to answer the question – is the Loch Ness monster real? – then you can find out more about it with the Loch Ness Wikipedia page which will tell you everything you need to know about this beautiful tourist attraction in the Scottish Highlands.

 And if you want to visit one of the best exhibitions about the story of the monster then take a journey to the Loch Ness Centre & Exhibition in Drumnadrochit, where you’ll be given all the information you need to make up your own mind.
 Use the map below for directions to get to the attraction.

 Thanks for reading, and good luck monster hunting!